felexx90/trakt.tv-cached/README.md

 ## Debugging

-At this time this is an extremely simple module and there aren't that many useful debugging tools.
+This is an extremely simple module and there aren't that many useful debugging tools.

 ```js
 trakt.cached.enableDebug()